greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 Export youtube.com cookies from the browser then close the private browsing/incognito window so the session is never opened in the browser again.

+The cookies file needs to be under the video_processing folder.